 Here are some of the common coverages that credit cards’ rental car benefits cover:

-What’s Not Covered In The Credit Card Rental Car Insurance?
+What Is Not Covered Under Credit Card Rental Car Insurance?

 While exclusions vary by card issuer, the scenarios below are commonly not covered and worth reviewing before you decline the rental company’s protection.